Bethel College (Kentucky): Academics

 One of the goals of Bethel Male College was to educate ministers and teachers.
 It was a four-year college from 1917 to 1920.
 From 1921 until its closing in 1933, it was a junior college.

 The Bethel Female College included a School of Languages, ancient and modern; School of Mathematics, pure and mixed; School of English, including belle letters and mental and moral sciences; School of Natural Sciences, and the School of Fine Arts.

 Student life

 Bethel Men's College had a chapters of Alpha Kappa Phi, Alpha Tau Omega, Kappa Sigma, Phi Gamma Delta, Sigma Alpha Epsilon, and Sigma Nu fraternities.
 The college had two literary societies, the Philomathian Literary Society, established in 1856, and the Washington Literary Society, formed in 1858.
-It had yearbook and student newspapers, both called Blue and Gold.
+It had yearbook called The Dasher, which became Blue & Gold in 1924.
+Its weekly newspaper was The Bethel Collegian and its monthly literary magazine was Blue & Gold.

+In April 1858, on its Russellville campus, ten students united to form the eighth chapter of Sigma Alpha Epsilon, Kentucky Iota.
+Little is known about this chapter but by all accounts, letters and interviews reflected that through the years, the spirit of fraternity was alive and cherished by its members.
+As was often the case for many, the chapter's success ebbed and flowed with that of the school, which closed during the ensuing conflict (its members served in both the Union and the Confederate armies) and sadly surrendered its charter in 1920 when Bethel became a junior college.

 Sports

 Bethel College's primary sport was baseball.
-It also had a basketball team that won 26 games in the 1926-1927 year.
+It also had a basketball team that won 26 games in the 1926–1927 year.
 Bethel College had a football program from 1894 to 1931.
-It was the state champion in 1899.
-It played against Cumberland College, Western Normal College, Union College, Illinois, Indiana, Tennessee Tech, Oakland City, Evansville, Lindsey Wilson, Transylvania, Hanover, the University of Tennessee, and the University of West Virginia.
+Its colors were blue and gold and the teams were known as the Golden Bears.